pingcap/talent-plan/rust/projects/parallelism/project.md

 opportunities to create those threads once, prior to the many iterations of your loop, you'll need to set up a bunch of reusable threads before you iterate over the benchmark.
-Fortunately you have the perfect tool for that in your `RoundRobinThreadPool`.
+Fortunately you have the perfect tool for that in your `SharedQueueThreadPool`.
 Set that up with a thread per request, and pair it with some channels to send the request and report that the response is received, and you will have a suitable benchmark harness.